geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 $3 = 0xbbd949da83d394c9
 ```

 We can see that the encoded password is stored in the register.
-Now let's calculate the offset between this instruction and the entry point :
+Now let's calculate the offset between this instruction and the entry point using Python :

 ```python3
 >>> 0x5555555551dd - 0x555555555080